mega6453/AppiumWizard/TROUBLESHOOTINGGUIDE.md

 Enable Developer options in your Android phone.
 Follow https://developer.android.com/studio/debug/dev-options

 ## Issues while running android execution?
+* Go to the phone's Developer Options.
+Disable all permission and security related settings, and grant permissions such as "Install apps over USB," etc. It is not possible to cover all options since they differ based on device brands.
+  So, carefully check the options in Developer Options that may affect app installation and app permissions, and enable or disable them based on the option descriptions.
 * Go to Server->Restart ADB Server.
 This might fix the adb timeout error or UIAutomator crashed error.
 * Go to Server->Updater and update the UIAutomator driver.
 * Delete the "io.appium.uiautomator2.server" and "io.appium.uiautomator2.server.test" apps from the phone and Open the device.